Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: MODEL AND METHOD

 where $\bar{n}^d$ and $\bar{n}^p$ are the average electron densities of the $d$ and $p$ orbitals per spin per orbital obtained from the first-principles calculation.
-When we apply a many-body calculation method to a multiorbital model, the site energy of each orbital is shifted due to the interaction effect.
-However, such energy shifts have already been included in the energy band of the tight-binding model constructed from the first-principles calculation.
-This is a so-called double counting problem and should be treated with care especially in the $d$-$p$ model~\cite{Hansmann}.
-Here, we subtract the term $H_{\text{dc}}$ from the Hamiltonian to correct the energy shift.
-This is one of the reasonable treatments to avoid the double counting.
+This term is subtracted from the Hamiltonian to correct the energy shift that has already been included in the first-principles calculation.
+In the $d$-$p$ model, this double counting correction is important to obtain a reasonable result~\cite{Hansmann}.